Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function: Observations and data reduction

 \subsection{JWST data}

-JWST NIRCam observations were obtained on 19th Oct.
+JWST/NIRCam observations were obtained on 19th Oct.
 2022 of S284 through the \filter{F162M}, \filter{F182M}, \filter{F200W}, \filter{F356W}, \filter{F405N}, and \filter{F470N} bands in program ID 2317 (PI: Y. Cheng).
 The observed $2\arcmin \times 4\arcmin$ field is shown in Fig.~\ref{overview_ls}.
 It overlaps with the region 21 within the RE area in \citet{puga09} and was chosen due to the embedded sources identified in the Spitzer survey.
+The three short wavelength filters of the observations were used to measure the stellar atmospheres of the individual sources.
+Although a wider wavelength coverage would provide better estimates of extinction, it would create larger differences in the point-spread-functions, the sensitivity and crowding characteristics.

-A total of six dithers and 6 groups resulted in a total integration time of 1739.357 seconds for the shallow2, and 644.206 seconds for the bright2 observations.
-The readout mode for the \filter{F162M}, \filter{F182M}, \filter{F405N}, \filter{F470N} was shallow2 and bright2 was used for \filter{F200W} and \filter{F356W}.
+A total of six dithers and six groups resulted in a total integration time of 1739.357 seconds for the shallow2, and 644.206 seconds for the bright2 observations.
+The readout mode was shallow2 for \filter{F162M}, \filter{F182M}, \filter{F405N}, \filter{F470N} and bright2 for \filter{F200W} and \filter{F356W}.
 The dither type was fullbox and the pattern tight3, resulting in relatively homogeneous depth in the mosaic at the cost of a few small gaps in the final mosaics.

 The data were reduced using the JWST Calibration Pipeline Version=1.12.5.
 A few changes were employed to the default parameters.
 Through the stage 1 processing we allowed the use of the first read sampling up the ramp to increase the dynamic range of the data, limiting the number of saturated sources.
 Further, the frames were drizzled together using a final pixel scale of 0.03\arcsec, using the relative offsets determined by tweakreg.
 The data were combined independently for the A and B modules due to a small offset between the two in the mosaicing process.